elixir-lang/elixir/lib/elixir/pages/getting-started/io-and-the-file-system.md

 The `File` module contains functions that allow us to open files as IO devices.
 By default, files are opened in binary mode, which requires developers to use the specific `IO.binread/2` and `IO.binwrite/2` functions from the `IO` module:

-> #### Potential Data Loss Warning {: .warning}
+> #### Potential data loss warning {: .warning}
 >
 > The following code opens a file for writing.
-Be mindful that providing an incorrect file path will lead to the unintended deletion of the file's contents.
-Always verify the accuracy of the file path to avoid data loss.
+If an existing file is available at the given path, its contents will be deleted.

 ```elixir
 iex> {:ok, file} = File.open("path/to/file/hello", [:write])